Statehouses, US capital brace for potentially violent week

 ’The state Capitol has become a fortress,” said Oregon Senate President Peter Courtney, a Democrat.
 “I never thought I’d see that; it breaks my heart.”

-Associated Press writers Sara Cline in Salem, Oregon, and Paul Weber in Austin, Texas, contributed to this report.
+Associated Press writers Sara Cline in Salem, Oregon; Paul Weber in Austin, Texas; Mike Householder in Lansing, Michigan; Marc Levy in Harrisburg, Pennsylvania; Angie Wang in Atlanta; and Andrew Welsh-Huggins in Columbus, Ohio, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.